On this page

 When a news search finds nothing relevant, Wire saves a tracker file instead of an empty result.
 The tracker records that a search was performed, so Wire does not repeat it unnecessarily.

-When refine runs, it detects tracker-only pages and skips the Claude API call.
+When refine runs, it detects tracker-only pages and skips the API call.
 No cost for empty news cycles.
 The tracker still archives so Wire knows when the last search happened.

 Integrating News into Pages